The Fighting Guardsman

-The Fighting Guardsman is a 1946 American historical adventure film directed by Henry Levin and starring Willard Parker, Anita Louise, Janis Carter and John Loder.
-Distributed by Columbia Pictures, it is a swashbuckler based on the 1857 novel The Companions of Jehu by Alexander Dumas.
+The Fighting Guardsman is a 1945 American historical adventure film directed by Henry Levin and starring Willard Parker, Anita Louise, Janis Carter and John Loder.
+Distributed by Columbia Pictures, it is a swashbuckler based on the 1857 novel The Companions of Jehu by Alexandre Dumas.

 Plot

 A French baron leads rebels like a Robin Hood, stealing Louis XVI's taxes to give to the poor.
+He is love with an aristocrat woman, Amelie, whose brother Gaston is determined to catch the thief.